-Who could know that just a few days later that smile that always brighten my day, would be gone.
+Who could know that just a few days later that smile that always brightens my day, would be gone?

 Our condolences go out to Frankie and his family today and for the days that come.
 There is no way we can know the depth of your loss for such a tragic loss of such a wonderful loving person.
 We will keep your family in our thoughts and prayers.

 Sandy, ole friend you will be missed by all of us here at Stolen Horse International, especially me.